sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 ## Which MFA options are available?

-- Okta Verify is available on iOS, Android, and Windows devices.
-- You can always use 1Password’s one-time passcode feature to host your MFA codes
+- Okta Verify is available on iOS, and Android devices.
+You can use 1Password’s one-time passcode feature to host your MFA codes.
 - YubiKeys

 For YubiKey set up: